mpaiva/a11y-workshop/a11y-gpt-prompts.md

 - Label: "Email Address"
 - Input field: Email input

-5. [Footer]
+[Footer]
-Ensure that each page has consistent footer elements for navigation and legal links.
+Could you make sure that each page has consistent footer elements for navigation and legal links?

+Links to:
+- "Privacy Policy,"
+- "Accessibility Statement,"
-- Links to "Privacy Policy," "Accessibility Statement," and "Terms of Service"
+- "Terms of Service"

-6. [Alert Messages] (if applicable)
+[Alert Messages] (if applicable)
 Include success or error messages based on user actions.
 Use ARIA live regions for screen reader announcements.

 - Success Message (aria-live="assertive"): "Your application has been submitted successfully!"
 - Error Message (aria-live="assertive"): "Please complete all required fields before submitting."

+5. End each page with Accessibility notes and recommendations for testing this content with users with multiple disabilities, including those in the neurodiversity spectrum.
 ```